 Soundscapes of the Connecticut River Valley is taught at Amherst College by Professor Jeffers Engelhardt and supported by the Department of Music, the Center for Community Engagement, and Information Technology at Amherst College.

-The Smith College Change Ringing group based out of the Mendenhall Tower at Smith College is incredibly enthusiastic about the sounds created by bells as well as sharing that joy with others.
-Throughout...
+The Smith College Change Ringing group based out of the Mendenhall Tower at Smith College is incredibly enthusiastic about the sounds created by bells and sharing that joy with others.
+Throughout my time...
 Read More

 Transportation is one of the central functions of music.
-When we listen to music we’re transported out of our normal reality into a new landscape.
-A landscape, or really soundscape, contained in the...
+When we listen to music, we’re transported into a new soundscape shaped by myriad, swirling frequencies, harmonies, and colors of instruments, voices, and sounds....
 Read More